In a fantastic historic art deco building in Miami, we provided consulting services for a lobby space.

-Working closely with the hotel's owner, we have imagined a fresh and playful space to welcome guests.
+Working closely with the hotel's owner, we imagined a fresh and playful space to welcome guests.
 We suggested that the owner remove a dreadful, rusty dropped ceiling, and install new exposed ductwork and light fixtures.
-This dramatically opened up the space.
+This dramatically opened up the lobby.

-We are also devising some inexpensive improvements to 90 hotel rooms in a vintage hotel in Miami.
+We also devised some inexpensive improvements to 90 hotel rooms in a vintage hotel in Miami [unclear: is this the same hotel?].
 Central to our design is a proposal for a steel plate headboard which spans floor to ceiling and features a digitally designed pattern of a rising sun, which will be cut by laser at Revamp Panels in Washington State and shipped to Miami.

 We designed a turquoise chevron graphic pattern for the front facade to tie the exterior to the new interior design, and celebrate the Art Deco history of the building